-Occupational Associate's Degree in Supervision and Project Management (OA-SPM)
+Associate's Degree in Supervision and Project Management (AD-SPM)

-The intent of the Occupational Associate's Degree in Supervision and Project Management program (OA-SPM) is to prepare students with the knowledge of technical concepts and regulations, and applications for supervising skilled technicians and operations.
+The intent of the Associate's Degree in Supervision and Project Management program (AD-SPM) is to prepare students with the knowledge of technical concepts and regulations, and applications for supervising skilled technicians and operations.
 Entry-level project managers who are able to assess, plan, trouble-shoot, and oversee technical projects and work sites.
 Specialists, who have essential knowledge of field operations, and the competencies required to transition to first-line supervisory and entry-level management positions within a range of skilled-trades environments.

 Graduates from the program will have the tools to transition from technician to front-line supervisor and/or entry-level manager of field operations.
 Supervisors with the competencies to lead skilled-trades crews within technology fields.
-The main objective of the OA-SPM program is career-preparation.
+The main objective of the AD-SPM program is career preparation with a focus in technical and interpersonal skills grounded by general education attributes.

-OA-SPM Program Objectives
+AD-SPM Program Objectives

-Specifically, the courses in the OA-SPM curriculum measure a student's ability to:
+Specifically, the courses in the AD-SPM curriculum measure a student's ability to: